meganle414/meganle414.github.io/README.md

 ![Screenshot](https://github.com/meganle414/Personal-Website/blob/main/images/website-screenshot.png?raw=true)

-This project was created to showcase my Frontend skills.
+This project was created to showcase my Frontend skills and act as a portfolio for my projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>